jbrandt130/birddog/README.md

 - Monitor updates to historical Ukrainian document pages
 - Scrape metadata and revisions from government archives
 - Generate and manage tracking spreadsheets
-- Web UI for report browsing (in development)
+- Web UI for report browsing

 ## Installation